-Previously Looked After Children (PLAC)
+Previously Looked After Children (PLAC) & Children in Kinship Care

 To meet the needs of adopted children, a school needs to recognise the impact of early life experiences.
 Having a key adult in school will allow for good communication between home and school.
 Know the previously looked-after children as identified by parents/ guardians (parents/guardians are not required to disclose).